McCarthy rejects Senate spending bill while scrambling for a House plan that averts a shutdown

 “Instead of producing any meaningful policy outcomes, it would actually take the important progress being made on a number of key issues and drag it backward,” McConnell said.

-But McCarthy’s House allies were hoping the threat of a shutdown could help conservatives gain ground on their push to limit federal spending and combat illegal immigration at the U.S-Mexico border.
+But McCarthy’s House allies were hoping the threat of a shutdown could help conservatives with their push to limit federal spending and combat illegal immigration at the U.S-Mexico border.

 “Anytime you have a stopgap situation like this, you have an opportunity to leverage,” said Rep. Garret Graves, R-La.
 “This is another opportunity.
 America does not want an open Southern border.
 The polls are crystal clear.
 It’s having a profound impact on us.”